-Bring an Italian Christmas tradition to the dessert table this season with a recipe from Chef Daniela, who runs a cooking class in Rome.
-Croccante di Mandorle is one of her favorite sweets.
-The almond brittle is most often made and served in southern Italy, and for her, the sweet reminds her of the Christmases of her childhood, as her Nonna made it every year.
+Bring an Italian Christmas tradition to the dessert table this season with a recipe from Italy!
+Croccante di Mandorle is one of our favorite sweets.
+The almond brittle is most often made and served in southern Italy, where children enjoy it each holiday season.

-While the recipe is a simple one, Chef Daniela warns of being careful with the sugar melting, as it can easily burn.
-If that does happen, it will add a bitter taste to the sweet taste.
+While the recipe is a simple one, be careful with the sugar melting, as it can easily burn.
+If that does happen, it will add a bitter taste to the sweetness.
 But if you make it just right, the almond brittle is divine, and it melts in the mouth!

 1. Place the almonds on a baking pan, and allow them to cook in a preheated oven for about 5 minutes, or until they’re fragrant.